Wandering-Souls/Prep-Exercises/README.md

 # Prep-exercises
-This repository includes exercises of javascript  week 2.
+This repository includes exercises of javascript HYF program.

 - Which way of representing the traffic light did you find better?
 Why?
 I find the second the way better especially if we have many states, it makes our code shorter and easy to understand.